 Systems/C is Dignus' premier C compiler product for the IBM mainframe.
 Systems/C compiler software allows users to develop mainframe C applications on a mainframe, or on UNIX or Windows workstations.

-Version 2.10 of Systems/C focuses on code optimization and generation improvements, support for the C11 standard, and on-going GCC compatibility features, providing improved runtime performance as well as compile-time improvements.
+Version 2.20 of Systems/C focuses on standards adherence, code optimization and generation improvements, and on-going GCC compatibility features, providing improved runtime performance as well as compile-time improvements.

 Systems/C is available as a native compiler for OS/390, z/OS and z/Linux, or as a cross-compiler hosted on Windows, AIX, Solaris, Solaris x86, FreeBSD, HP/UX, Mac OS X 386, and Linux.